 After accomplishing my goals as a high school social studies teacher, I completed a doctorate in political science to better understand how governing institutions function in our democratic republic.
 Many of the theoretical and empirical works that I’ve studied to date inform my classroom instruction.
 In addition, a latent effect of my training is that it influences how I analyze news reports about major developments around the world.
 While teaching is my chosen profession, I’m a human being who’s deeply concerned about the implications of political decisions and events that affect the human condition as we understand it in local, regional, national, and global contexts.

 Fully immersed in my sixth year of teaching at the college level, I find myself more passionate about education than I ever have been before.
 This stage of my career began when I accepted a position that took me to a remote city on the Colorado River in the low desert of western Arizona.
 While there, I learned a great deal about my craft, organizational operation, and interpersonal relationships.
 Furthermore, I learned how they are all intertwined.
 The people we surround ourselves with at our place of employment are vital to our professional success and emotional well-being.
 Who we encounter throughout the day influence both our mindset and trajectory.
 I’m thankful for the valuable friendships that I cultivated during my time there.

-When I’m not writing presentation slides or looking for supplemental materials to use in my classes, I enjoy visiting parks, listening to NPR, reading nonfiction, playing guitar (click here to listen to a track), taking pictures (click here if you’d like to see some), and attending The Moth.
+When I’m not writing presentation slides or looking for supplemental materials to use in my classes, I enjoy visiting state and local parks, listening to Houston Public Media, reading nonfiction, playing guitar (click here to listen to a track), taking pictures (click here if you’d like to see some), and attending The Moth.
 Over the last few years, I’ve spent my weekends exploring museums, record stores, music venues, and vegan-friendly restaurants.
 Today, Houston is my home.
 The future?
 We’ll just have to see what opportunities present themselves.
 Sometimes life changes in ways that we could never anticipate.
 That’s part of the adventure.